Nickelony/Universal-Tomb-Launcher/README.md

 - Adds an additional window into the TR4 setup where you can enable / disable the fullscreen border fix (Windows 8 or newer);
 - Gives you the possibility to kill a stuck TR process so you can re-launch the game without having to kill it manually using the task manager;
 - Cleans up TRNG logs after the game closes and puts them into a separate "logs" folder;
+- Supports Tomb Raider 1, 2, 3, 4 and 5;
+- Runs on Windows XP, Vista, 7, 8, 8.1, 10 and 11;
-- Is compatible with dgVoodoo;
+- Is compatible with dgVoodoo.
-- Supports Windows XP / Vista / 7 / 8 / 8.1 / 10 / 11.

 # Extra features
 - Supports Acrylic Glass (Windows 10 or newer);